notionparallax/ShadowWolf/README.md

 The name comes from another [group of trackers](http://en.wikipedia.org/wiki/Shadow_Wolves).

-## Demo ##
-You can see a live version, with dummy data [here](http://notionparallax.co.uk/ShadowWolf/client/dist/index.html#/people) (This is pretty out of date, but will be updated soon as we've got a whole new deployment mechanism.)

 ## Contributing ##
 We're probably not ready for anyone to get involved in a big way as we're changing too much stuff, but if there are any features that you would like to see, or bugs that you think we should fix, then feel free to open an issue.